astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 We recommend running Astronomer Enterprise on a dedicated domain (`BASEDOMAIN`) or subdomain (`astro.BASEDOMAIN`).

-In order for users to access the web applications they'll use to manage Astronomer, you'll need a TLS Certificate that covers the following subdomains:
+In order for users to access the web applications they need to manage Astronomer, you'll need a TLS certificate that covers the following subdomains:

 ```
 BASEDOMAIN